-The jumping spiders show sexual dimorphism, meaning, the males are distinguishable from females; the females are entirely brown and larger than males.
+The jumping spiders show sexual dimorphism, meaning the males are distinguishable from females; the females are entirely brown and larger than males.
 They are very tiny arachnids about the same size as a grain of rice, approximately around 4 millimeters long.
-Unlike many others of their species, peacock spiders don’t trap prey using a woven web.
+Unlike many others of their order, peacock spiders don’t trap prey using a woven web.
 Instead, they are ground-dwelling and stalk prey.

 Scientific name: Arctictis binturong